awsdocs/amazon-s3-userguide/doc_source/object-lock-managing.md

 --------

-# Managing Amazon S3 object locks<a name="object-lock-managing"></a>
+# Managing Object Lock<a name="object-lock-managing"></a>

-S3 Object Lock lets you store objects in Amazon S3 using a *write\-once\-read\-many* \(WORM\) model\.
-You can use it to view, configure, and manage the object lock status of your Amazon S3 objects\.
-For more information about S3 Object Lock capabilities, see [S3 Object Lock overview](object-lock-overview.md)\.

-This section provides information about how you can use the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs to configure and view lock information, set retention limits, manage deletes and lifecycles, and more\.
-To configure S3 Object Lock using the AWS Management Console, see [Configuring S3 Object Lock using the S3 console](object-lock-console.md)\.
+You can use the AWS CLI, AWS SDKs, and the Amazon S3 REST APIs to configure and view lock information, set retention limits, manage deletes and lifecycles, and more\.

 **Topics**
 + [Viewing the lock information for an object](#object-lock-managing-view)